aya-3bdo/Quiz-App/README.md

    ```
    npm start
    ```
-   - Then click on `index.htm` link that U'll find on the page, simply it'll open the application in your web browser.
+   - Then click on open the link on your terminal, then click `index.htm` link that U'll find on the page, simply it'll open the application in your web browser.
    - The app will present you with a series of multiple-choice questions.

  #### Note: